qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 {% include collapsible.html title="experiment notes" content="
 - *preface*

-i made dozen as a practice batch, but decided to let them spoil because they didn't come out as well as i'd hoped. after resting, i made two more dozen that came out very cleanly - and, of course, two dozen cookies allows me four trials of casting this extract!
+i made one dozen as a practice batch, but decided to let them spoil because they didn't come out as well as i'd hoped. after resting, i made two more dozen that came out very cleanly - and, of course, two dozen cookies allows me four trials of casting this extract!

+i infused one dozen, out of an interest in noting the differences in infused and non-infused casting of this spell. my results were not as i expected, but they *were* enlightening.

 - *description*

-i brought a few friends (jakes, <span class='scramble'>FRENDD</span> , and therry) to my bed in the infirmary to spectate and spot me. *(they were each given a dozen non-magical coconut cookies for their troubles. or, at least, that was what was meant to happen)*
+i brought a few friends (jakes, <span class='scramble'>FRENDD</span> , and therry) to my bed in the infirmary to spectate and spot me. *(they were each given a dozen non-magical coconut cookies for their troubles. or, at least... that was what was meant to happen)*

 ---

+#intended trials

-- *my first trial*
+- *first trial*

+the first trial went nominally. it was a control - imbibing and channeling normally. i heard cracks developing underneath my skin after the first few bites, and i began to feel them expanding as i started in on the second cookie. my arms were a bit difficult to use once the bones began to properly fragment, but i managed to get the rest of the cookies into my mouth before crumpling into a heap. the pain has left the remaining memories in somewhat of a haze, but i remember it fondly. i only stopped channeling when i passed out.

+attached are some sketches therry did while i recovered. they tried to piece together every bone fragment they could find - notice how nothing quite fits together like it should? the bones didn't break like bones normally break. they broke because they *grew* unevenly. just like you can shatter metal by deforming it unevenly, so too can we shatter bones with *healing magic*.

 ---

-- *my second trial*
+- *second trial*

+i woke up maybe an hour or so later? after and enduring the pain of re-assembly, i barely waited for the nurse to leave before shoving the entire second batch into my mouth. now, here's the important thing about this - *it went badly*. this is the trial where everybody realized something had gone wrong all at once. i began to channel just the same as i did for the last batch, but... well. this wasn't an extract. unbounded positive energy flowed directly through me with no guidance, and i won't deny - it was elating! my bones felt fine, though, and i began to develop dry cracks in my skin and absolutely an *killer* headache, among other expected symptoms of raw channeling.

+someone shouted 'shit, help!', i think, and the nurse came straight back in.

 ---

-- *my third trial*
+- *note*

+while i was recovering after the first trial, by the way, my friends all began to eat some of their reward cookies a little early. they quite enjoyed the taste! they continued eating them and each happened to finish their cookies about the same time as my second trial.

+#accidental trials

+- *trial alpha*

+[jakes had an infusion]

 ---

-- *my fourth trial*
+- *trial beta*

+[therry had an inert extract]

 ---

-- *first accidental trial*

----

-- *second accidental trial*

----

-- *third accidental trial*
+- *trial gamma*

+[??? had a hell of a time]

 "%}